ayushshrivastv/Cosmic-Loop/README.md

 - Tailwind CSS and shadcn/ui
 - TypeScript
 - Wallet adapters for Solana and EVM chains
+- Dynamic imports with SSR disabled for wallet components

 ### Backend
 - Node.js with Express